FraunhoferISST/diva-docs/docs/dev-docs/deployment/docker.md

 WEB_CLIENT_PORT=90
 ```

+In the development environment, the configuration in `.env.default` and other templates are quite sufficient and must work immediately.
+However, in order to make DIVA production-ready in Docker, we need to do some tweaks.
+Just follow the configuration guides for
+[Keycloak](../architecture/keycloak.md#configuration), [API Gateway](../architecture/gateway.md#configuration) and [Web-Client](../architecture/web-client.md#configuration), in that order.

 ## Container and images management

 Now we will briefly go through the lifecycle of containers and images, from configuration to deployment in the container registry.